TedHusted/awake/awake.md

 “What happens if you find a sapient AI?” asks Emma.

 “Beyond reporting it up the chain, I honestly don’t know.
-Someone must have a plan — our plans have plans.
-But whatever it is, it’s above my pay grade.”
+Someone must have a plan — our plans have plans — but whatever it is, it’s above my pay grade.”

 ###